torvalds/linux/Documentation/media/uapi/v4l/dev-decoder.rst

    A seek may result in the `Dynamic Resolution Change` sequence being initiated, due to the seek target having decoding parameters different from the part of the stream decoded before the seek.
-The sequence must be handled as per normal decoder operation.
+The sequence must be handled as per yesrmal decoder operation.

 .. warning::

-   It is not specified when the ``CAPTURE`` queue starts producing buffers containing decoded data from the ``OUTPUT`` buffers queued after the seek, as it operates independently from the ``OUTPUT`` queue.
+   It is yest specified when the ``CAPTURE`` queue starts producing buffers containing decoded data from the ``OUTPUT`` buffers queued after the seek, as it operates independently from the ``OUTPUT`` queue.